-Yet in the 1960s cetaceans became "symbolic organisms," icons of "man's rapacious carelessness, bellwethers of ecological collapse, rallying devices for social and economic and cultural change and heralded as 'intelligent' with minds 'like' our own."68 It was thus hoped by counterculture scientists such as John Lilly that communicating with dolphins might be a way to find human redemption.
-He injected them with LSD in his Miami research center, in which many dolphins died.
-These legacies of looking for likenesses and differences between humans and cetaceans and the consequent enrollment of cetaceans in human projects of redemption did not end with the close of the twentieth century.
-Linguist and bio-acoustician Julien Meyer has published research that, citing Lilly's search for human semantics in dolphin clicks, seeks to uncover shared models between human whistled speech and dolphin whistles.
-Meyer believes that this should have insights for language evolution, providing a "glimpse of how our ancestors communicated before they had fully evolved into humans."71 The presence or absence of a presumed biological musicality has thus long been a way at once to define species essences and render those entities deemed natural or closer to nature into consumable resources ripe for material or epistemological extraction in the name of human redemption.
+bellwethers of ecological collapse, rallying devices for social and economic and cultural change' and heralded as 'intelligent' with minds 'like' our own."70 It was thus hoped by counterculture scientists, such as John Lilly, that communicating with dolphins might be a way to find human redemption.
+He injected them with LSD in his Miami research centre in which many dolphins died.71 These legacies of looking for likenesses and differences between humans and cetaceans and the consequent enrolment of cetaceans in human projects of redemption did not end with the close of the twentieth century.
+Linguist and bioacoustician Julien Meyer has published research which, citing Lilly's search for human semantics in dolphin clicks, seeks to uncover shared models between human whistled speech and dolphin whistles.72 Meyer believes that this should have insights for language evolution, providing a "glimpse of how our ancestors communicated before they had fully evolved into humans."73 The presence or absence of a presumed, biological, musicality has thus long been a way at once to define species essences and render those entities deemed "natural" or "closer to nature" the consumable resources ripe for material or epistemological extraction in the name of human redemption.

-The Species of Musicality
+The species of musicality